 - DDoS Mitigation Tools Are a Must: For large or particularly complex DDoS attacks, mitigation platforms and appliances are often equipped with a powerful infrastructure and advanced detection and monitoring technology.
 You’ll make things much easier on yourself and be thankful you did when a hypothetical attack becomes real.

-Liquid Web’s DDoS Protection Services can help your site stay protected from cyberattacks that could cost you data and resources.
+Liquid Web’s DDoS Protected Hosting can help your site stay protected from cyberattacks that could cost you data and resources.
 Stay ahead of the growing trend of DDoS attack prevalence with managed hosting solutions from Liquid Web.

 Need Help Securing Your Entire Infrastructure?
 Download Your Security Infrastructure Checklist for SMBs.